Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 ## Endianness

 Endianness defines how `multi-byte data` will be `stored` in our `computer memory`.\
-**Big-endian** and **Little-endian** are the types widely used, other types may not be relavant to most of the users, explore [wiki](https://en.wikipedia.org/wiki/Endianness) for this.
+**Big-endian** and **Little-endian** are the types widely used; other types may not be relevant to most users. explore [wiki](https://en.wikipedia.org/wiki/Endianness) for this.

-> Smallest addressable unit of data in current computing systems is `byte (8-bits)`
+> Smallest addressable unit of data in current computing systems is `byte (8-bits)`.

-Endianness comes into picture when we try to *read/write multi-byte data*.
-Endian-ness does not matter if you have a *single byte*.
+Endianness comes into the picture when we try to *read/write multi-byte data*.
+Endianness does not matter if you have a *single byte*.

-1. **Big-endian**: When we store multi-byte data, most-significant-byte will be stored at the lowest addressed memory.
+1. **Big-endian**: When we store multi-byte data, the most-significant byte will be stored at the lowest addressed memory.

-2. **Little-endian**: When we store multi-byte data, least-significant-byte will be stored at the lowest addressed memory.
+2. **Little-endian**: When we store multi-byte data, the least-significant byte will be stored at the lowest addressed memory.

 We can visualize this difference by running the following **c code snippet**.